 If someone says to you, don’t cry over spilt milk, you are likely to be moping around over a something that has already happened, racking your brain for ways you could have changed the outcome.

-The problem, however, is you cannot change the past; the milk have already been spilled.
-The proverb, therefore, puts a focus onto the future.
+The problem, however, is you cannot change the past; the milk has already been spilled.
+The proverb, therefore, puts a focus on the future.

 Origin of Don’t Cry Over Spilt Milk